ARTÍCULO ORIGINAL

 1. Labels must not overlap.

-2. The connecting lines between the labels and their anchor points should not cross.
+2. The connecting lines between the labels and their anchor points should not

 3. Labels should not occlude the structures of the image.